nadaveshed/weather-app-python-react/README.md

 # Weather app with python and react

-## download the server file and add it to python project
+## download the server file and add it to new python project

 remove comments from keys

-Getting Started with Create React App
+## Getting Started with Create React App

-## This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts